-As at 31 December 2018 \$m 2017 \$m
+As at 31 December 2019 \$m 2018 \$m

 Fixed maturity securities

-- Asset backed securities 109.3 123.9
+- Asset backed securities 121.2 109.3

-- U.S. government agency mortgage backed securities 74.7 130.0
+- U.S. government agency mortgage backed securities 84.4 74.7

-- Non-agency mortgage backed securities 13.6 9.8
+- Non-agency mortgage backed securities 12.8 13.6

-- Agency commercial mortgage backed securities 5.2 0.2
+- Agency commercial mortgage backed securities 2.1 5.2

-- Fixed maturity funds 21.1 50.6
+- Fixed maturity funds 21.1

-Total fixed maturity securities 223.9 314.5
+Total fixed maturity securities 220.5 223.9

 Investment funds

+- Private debt fund 15.5 -

-- Hedge funds 149.2 154.0
+- Hedge funds 150.0 149.2

-Total investment funds 149.2 154.0
+Total investment funds 165.5 149.2

-Total interest in unconsolidated structured entities 373.1 468.5
+Total interest in unconsolidated structured entities 386.0 373.1

 The fixed maturity structured entities are created to meet specific investment needs of borrowers and investors which cannot be met from standardised financial instruments available in the capital markets.
 As such, they provide liquidity to the borrowers in these markets and provide investors with an opportunity to diversify risk away from standard fixed maturity securities.
 Whilst individual securities may differ in structure, the principles of the instruments are broadly the same and it is appropriate to aggregate the investments into the categories detailed above.
-The fixed maturity funds holds high-quality cash equivalents, short-term investments, U.S treasuries, other government bonds, asset-backed securities, U.S. government agency mortgage backed securities, non-agency mortgage backed securities and corporate bonds.
-Lancashire Group companies are the only investors in the Orange Fund.
-The primary objectives of the fund are to preserve capital and provide liquidity to support the Company's operations.
+The fixed maturity funds holds high-quality cash equivalents, short-term investments, U.S. treasuries, other government bonds, asset-backed securities, U.S. government agency mortgage backed securities, non-agency mortgage backed securities and corporate bonds.
+The Orange Fund was closed during 2019.
+The Lancashire Group of Companies were the only investors in the Orange Fund which held short duration high quality cash equivalents and fixed maturity securities.

 The risk that the Company faces in respect of the investments in structured entities is similar to the risk it faces in respect of other financial investments held on the balance sheet in that fair value is determined by market supply and demand.
-This is in turn driven by investor evaluation of the credit risk of the structure and changes in term structure of interest rates which change investors' expectation of the cash flows associated with the instrument and, therefore, its value in the market.
-Risk management disclosure for these financial instruments and other investments is provided on pages 20 to 31.
+This is in turn driven by investor evaluation of the credit risk of the structure and changes in the term structure of interest rates which change investors' expectation of the cash flows associated with the instrument and, therefore, its value in the market.
+Risk management disclosure for these financial instruments and other investments are provided on pages 21 to 32.
 The total assets of these structured entities are not considered meaningful for the purpose of understanding the related risks and therefore have not been presented.

-The maximum exposure to loss in respect of these structured entities would be the carrying value of the instruments that the Company holds as at 31 December 2018 and 31 December 2017.
+The maximum exposure to loss in respect of these structured entities would be the carrying value of the instruments that the Company holds as at 31 December 2019 and 31 December 2018.
 Generally, default rates would have to increase substantially from their current level before the Company would suffer a loss and this assessment is made prior to investing and regularly through the holding period for the security.
 The Company has not provided any other financial or other support in addition to that described above as at the reporting date, and there is no intention to provide support in relation to any other unconsolidated structured entities in the foreseeable future.

-As at 31 December 2018 the Company has a commitment of \$100.0 million (31 December 2017 - \$100.0 million) in respect of two credit facility funds.
+As at 31 December 2019 the Company has a commitment of \$100.0 million (31 December 2018 - \$100.0 million) in respect of two credit facility funds.
 The Company, via the funds, provides collateral for revolving credit facilities purchased at a discount from financial institutions and is at risk for its portion of any defaults on those revolving credit facilities.
-The Company's proportionate share of these revolving credit facilities purchased by the funds as at 31 December 2018 is \$54.4 million (31 December 2017 - \$64.4 million), which currently remains unfunded.
-The maximum exposure to the two credit facility funds is \$100.0 million and as at 31 December 2018 there have been no defaults under these facilities.
+The Company's proportionate share of these revolving credit facilities purchased by the funds as at 31 December 2019 is \$59.6million (31 December 2018 - \$54.4 million), which currently remains unfunded.
+The maximum exposure to the two credit facility funds is \$100.0 million and as at 31 December 2019 there have been no defaults under these facilities.